rolandocortez/yolov10-oak1-bbox-center-extraction/README.md

 1. Initialize OAK-1 camera pipeline with 4K resolution.
 2. Load a trained **YOLOv10** model (`best.pt`).
 3. Capture live frames from the OAK-1.
-4. Run YOLOv10 inference on each frame.
+4. Annotate detections on each frame.
-5. Annotate detections (bounding boxes, labels).
-6. Calculate and display bounding box centers on-demand.
+5. Press `c` to manually capture a frame.
+6. Press `k` to enter detection mode and wait for a valid detection.
+7. Press `r` to return to normal capture mode if needed.
-7. Save frames and detection data via user input.
+8. Save frames and detection results organized under different folders.
+9. Validate functionality using `example_images/` with `detection_example.py`.

 ---